bring-shrubbery/sp-hooks/README.md

 ## Features

-- 😌 Easily sync state to the URL Search Params and back again.
+- 😌 Sync state to the URL Search Params and back again.
 - 💪 Use your own state manager.
 - 🤓 Keeps URL clean by automatically removing default values.
 - 😳 React Server Components ready.